ischlackow/r-hta-website/content/authors/claire-williams/_index.md

 ---
 # Display name
-name:
+name: Claire Williams

 # Username (this should match the folder name)
 authors:
-- admin
+- claire-williams

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position
 role: